 Users can customize most calendars by applying a list view, and they can edit and delete calendars they’ve created.

 You can distinguish calendars by color and texture.

 Calendar views display up to 150 items, including items from calendars you create.

-You can’t set or view event reminders; create or edit recurring events; or create, edit, accept, or decline meeting invites.
+You can’t create or edit recurring events or create, edit, accept, or decline meeting invites.
 However, suppose that a Salesforce Classic user creates a series of recurring events.
 Lightning Experience users see the individual events on their calendars.
 Similarly, Lightning Experience users see individual events that they’ve been invited to by Salesforce Classic users.

 If you'd like your users to be able to create, edit, accept, and decline meeting invites, consider enabling the Lightning Sync feature.